sitespeedio/sitespeed.io/HELP.md

 # Help
-We want to make sitespeed.io the best web performance tool in the world and we hope you want to help us!
+We want to make sitespeed.io the best web performance tool in the world and we hope you can to help us!

-# Money
-> "Can't we just support you with money?"

-We would prefer that you spend your money on people that really needs it, support the [Red Cross](https://www.icrc.org/eng/donations/ways-to-donate/).
-We will add more specific projects that we want you to support soon.

 ## Developers
 We love to have more people involved in making sitespeed.io better.
 We are constantly working on adding more documentation and trying to write more information in the issues so its easier to help out.
-If there's an [issue](https://github.com/sitespeedio/sitespeed.io/issues) that suites you, take it on!
-If you want help to get started or want to discuss the solution, ping the issue and we can setup a hangout.
+If there's an [issue](https://github.com/sitespeedio/sitespeed.io/issues) that you want to take on, ping the the issue and we can help you get started.
+You can also [join our Slack channel](https://sitespeedio.slack.com/shared_invite/MTY5ODMzNjAwNTEyLTE0OTI0OTgzOTUtYWJjNDhiNzI2ZA) if you need help!

 ## Designers
-Help us make the result pages look better!
-Help us make the documentation look better [https://www.sitespeed.io](https://www.sitespeed.io).
-You can pretty much help us with everything :=
+As a designer there's a lot you can do: You can make the HTML result pages look better.
+Maybe we should restructure the metrics?
+Maybe we should have graphs?
+Or could the header/footer look better?
+You could also have look at [https://www.sitespeed.io](https://www.sitespeed.io) where we have all the documentation.
+Make it look phab.
+You can pretty much help us with everything, no one in the core team got design skills :)

 ## Documentation
-Documentation is fun and it is the core of making software easy to use.
-Help us out and proof read and add sections that are missing.
-Documentation for 4.0 happens [here](https://github.com/sitespeedio/sitespeed.io/tree/master/docs).
+Documentation is fun and it is the core of making sitespeed.io easy to use.
+We got a [special documentation tag for issues](https://github.com/sitespeedio/sitespeed.io/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation) that you can use to find where we know we lack documentation.
+Fixing spelling mistakes is great.
+Or rewrite parts that you think is too complicated.
+You can find what you need to send a PR to the documentation [here](https://github.com/sitespeedio/sitespeed.io/tree/master/docs).

 ## Tests
-We lack a lot of tests for the coming 4.0.
-Writing tests is a good way to get familiar with the codebase and will help us a lot in the future.
+We lack unit tests.
+You can read about [our testing pipeline](https://www.sitespeed.io/releasing-with-confidence/) that works good for us but more unit tests are always good.
 A good start is adding support for the code in the [support library](https://github.com/sitespeedio/sitespeed.io/tree/master/lib/support).

 ## Companies